Lloyds Banking Group plc (LYG) Analysis & Forecast for 2023

 Sponsored

-The stock witnessed a 11.87% loss in the last 1 month and extending the period to 3 months gives it a 32.43%, and is 1.66% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.50% over the week and 1.77% over the month.
+The stock witnessed a 16.74% gain in the last 1 month and extending the period to 3 months gives it a 32.31%, and is 5.31% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.35% over the week and 1.62% over the month.

 Lloyds Banking Group plc (LYG) Analyst Forecasts